-If you have been charged with possession of a controlled substance in Rockledge, or anywhere in Brevard county, you will need an highly experienced criminal defense attorney.
+If you have been charged with possession of a controlled substance in Rockledge, or anywhere in Brevard county, you will need a highly experienced criminal defense attorney.

-Drug possession charges in Brevard County are serious, because of the state’s strict drug laws, but they don’t have to affect your future.
+Drug possession charges in Brevard County are serious because of the state’s strict drug laws, but they don’t have to affect your future.
 Mr. Kontos has decades of experience defending Florida drug charges, and in many cases, he has been able to get these types of charges reduced or even dismissed.
-You should never accept any plea deals offered by the prosecution without seeking the advice of an attorney like James Kontos.
+You should never accept any plea deals offered by the prosecution without seeking the advice of an experienced Drug Possession Attorney like James Kontos.

 The Law Office of James Kontos is committed to making sure every client has the best defense possible.
 We offer a free consultation for anyone charged with drug possession.
 We will sit down and examine your case with you, explore all of your defense options, and all possible penalties that you may be facing.
 Schedule your free consultation today.

 Florida’s drug laws can be placed into the following categories: possession, and manufacture or distribution.
 In general, the penalties for possessing a controlled substance are less harsh than the penalties for growing or producing this substance, or selling it to someone else.

 Chapter 893 Florida Statutes, is named the Florida Comprehensive Drug Abuse Prevention and Control Act.
 This law lists all of the substances that are considered a “controlled substance”.
 These substances can be categorized into five schedules and they are regulated by the state and federal government.